samipak458/Online-Resume/Hosting Guidelines.md

 Next, open Visual Studio Code then Open Folder in the editor.

-1) If Azure Static Webs exptension isn't installed then install it first.
+1) If Azure Static Webs exptension isn't installed then install it first by going on extensions.
 Inside Visual Studio Code, select the Azure logo in the Activity Bar to open the Azure extensions window.

 ![image](https://user-images.githubusercontent.com/52650290/188270517-94ecb7aa-553f-4fa5-a315-a57411cdba32.png)